Block-encoding structured matrices for data input in quantum computing

 Throughout, we consider real matrices, including negative values.
 The schemes presented are adapted to structured matrices; that is, possibly sparse matrices with repeated data values and arithmetic descriptions of the structure available.
 This will become clear when constructing the circuits.

-We take the following product as a total figure of merit for a block encoding: $ \text{($T$-gate count)}\cdot\text{subnormalisation}.$ A lower subnormalisation increases the probability to measure $\ket{0}$ for the flag qubits, making it easier to extract the matrix.
+We take the following product as a total figure of merit for a block encoding:

+A lower subnormalisation increases the probability to measure $\ket{0}$ for the flag qubits, making it easier to extract the matrix.
 Lower subnormalisation typically also leads to shorter circuits in QSVT \cite{gilyen_quantum_2019, martyn_grand_2021} or qubitisation \cite{babbush_encoding_2018} algorithms that use the block encoding.
-Taking the product as the figure of merit is motivated as it is approximately constant under singular value amplification (see appendix~\ref{sec:singular value amplification})---which can reduce the subnormalisation of a block encoding by inversely increasing its circuit length (up to a logarithmic factor).
-For simplicity, instead of considering $T$-gate count as a measure for circuit cost, we focus on ``data loading cost'', i.e.~the number of data values loaded, which generically dominates the cost.
+Taking the product \eqref{eq:figure of merit T-gate} as the figure of merit is motivated as it is approximately constant under singular value amplification (see appendix~\ref{sec:singular value amplification})---which can reduce the subnormalisation of a block encoding by inversely increasing its circuit length (up to a logarithmic factor).
+For simplicity, instead of considering $T$-gate count as a measure for circuit cost as in \eqref{eq:figure of merit T-gate}, we focus on ``data loading cost'', i.e.~the number of data values loaded, which generically dominates the cost.
 As we will see, we expect the other circuit parts to be implementable with $O(\text{polylog}\ N)$ $T$ gates.
 Of course, for low data loading cost, these other circuit parts could become dominant.
 Therefore we focus on the figure of merit

 The next subsections first describe our base block encoding scheme (section~\ref{sec:base block encoding}), followed by variants termed preamplified (section~\ref{sec:preamplified}) and PREP/UNPREP (section~\ref{sec:prep unprep block encoding}) that for some applications will improve the figure of merit \eqref{eq:figure of merit}.